OnlyF0uR/OpenMinetopia/README.md

 # OpenMinetopia

-Open-source, free-to-use, Minetopia plugin that brings reality to Minecraft.
+Open-source, free-to-use, Minetopia plugin.
+I currently do not intend on consistenly working on this resource not using it myself.
+I'm just putting this out there as an opportunity for other people to create a truly authentic experience.

 ### Features